nanolaba/readme-generator/README.md

 ### Widgets

+Widgets allow you to insert programmatically generated text into a document.
+If you are using **Nanolaba Readme Generator (NRG)** as a Java library, you can write your own widget.
+How to do this is explained in the [Advanced Features](#advanced-features) section.

 #### Widget 'languages'

 This component allows you to generate links to other versions of a document (written in other languages).